The Data Science degree option is part of the Bachelor of Science in Human Centered Design & Engineering degree program.

 - SOC 225 Data and Society (3/5)

-- CSE 143 Computer Programming II (Note: this course satisfies the Engineering Fundamentals requirement and is not included in the overall credit requirement)
+- One course from CSE 123 Introduction to Computer Programming III or CSE 143 Computer Programming II (Note: This course satisfies the Engineering Fundamentals requirement and is not included in the overall credit requirement)

 - One course from each of the following Data Science course areas, listed below.

-Students take additional approved HCDE elective courses to reach the overall electives requirement.
+Students take additional approved HCDE elective courses to reach 25 credits minimum for the degree option.

 Data Science Course Areas